aleleio/teambuilding-games/games/concentric-circles.md

   - multiple
   - event
 group_needs:
-  - slug: names
+  - slug: first
     score: 4
-  - slug: hon
+  - slug: honesty
     score: 2
-  - slug: id
+  - slug: identity
     score: 1
 prior_prep: "Can I have us divide into two equal-sized groups!
 Group one, please form a circle, facing outward.
 Group two, each person find a partner from group one and look deep in their eyes!
 One partner per person!